Big Five Personality Traits: What Is Your Score?

 - Leave things uncompleted that they are supposed to do

 Most people fall somewhere in between extraversion and introversion.
 Those who are more extraverted gain energy from interacting with others, so they tend to be very socially confident and outgoing.

 Extraverted people tend to be very energetic and outgoing.
 They are the center of attention at social events and are often the last to leave.

-If you don’t fall on the extraverted end of the scale yourself, you may find that spending a lot of time with a group of extraverts leaves you drained and in need of some time alone to recharge.
+If you don’t fall on the extroverted end of the scale yourself, you may find that spending a lot of time with a group of extraverts leaves you drained and in need of some time alone to recharge.

-In a professional setting, those high in extraversion tend to thrive, as Western culture rewards the more extraverted traits.
+In a professional setting, those high in extraversion tend to thrive, as Western culture rewards the more extroverted traits.
 This is especially true for those who spend most of their time working with other people.

 Taking a personality test in this instance might help you determine which career path is best suited to your natural characteristics.